Vishwa6289/Codec_Image-Gallery/README.md

 ---

 ### 📌 Project by Vishwa6289
-Part of the CodeAlpha Internship Program – July 2025
+Part of the Codec Internship Program – July 2025